 3. Dusty Teal Hair

 Dusty teal is noticeable yet subtle against dark hair.
-The muted shade means you can feel confident you’ll still look professional at work, but chic and stylish when out on the town.
+The muted shade means you can feel confident you’ll still look professional at work but stylish when out on the town.

 Blend your two favorite shades of teal as an ombre.
-Whether you have long or short hair, straighten the hair for a sleek style that is amazingly chic.
-You can also add some wave or tight curls at the ends when you want a glow-up for a date.
+Then, whether you have long or short hair, straighten the hair for a sleek style that is amazingly chic.
+You can also add some waves or tight curls at the ends when you want a glow-up for a date.

 5. Teal Hair Highlights